lsst-sqre/sasquatch/docs/user-guide/efdclient.rst

 InfluxQL
 --------

-If you need to query the EFD using InfluxQL you can instantiate the underlying `aioinflux`_ with:
+To perform queries directly using InfluxQL, you can make use of the ``influx_client.query()`` method in conjunction with the EFD client.

+For a comprehensive understanding of the InfluxQL query syntax, we recommend referring to the `InfluxQL documentation`_.

 .. code::

    from lsst_efd_client import EfdClient efd = EfdClient("usdf_efd")

-   query = '''SELECT url, id FROM "lsst.sal.Electrometer.logevent_largeFileObjectAvailable" WHERE time > '2023-04-20' '''
+   query = '''SELECT vacuum FROM "lsst.sal.ATCamera.vacuum" WHERE time > '2023-04-20' '''

-   await efd.influx_client.query(query)
+   await client.influx_client.query(query)

 InfluxQL is picky about `single vs. double quotes`_.
 The rule of thumb is to use double quotes around topic names that have special characters like ``.`` and single quotes around timestamps.